telerik/ajax-docs/controls/htmlchart/chart-types/box-plot-chart.md

 	* **DataLowerField**, **DataQ1Field**, **DataMedianField**, **DataQ3Field**, **DataUpperField**, **DataMeanField** and **DataOutliersField** properties of the **BoxPlotSeries** for a data bound chart.

-		>note The **DataOutliersField** property must reference a data source field that contains an array of decimal numbers.
+		>tip The **DataOutliersField** property must reference a data source field that contains an array of decimal numbers.

 * You can customize the **Outliers**' appearance: